Vaginal cancer symptoms

 - bleeding after sexual intercourse

-- bladder problems, such as blood in the urine or passing urine frequently or during the night.
+Rarer symptoms include pain in the pelvic area or rectum; and bladder problems, such as blood in the urine (wee) or passing urine often or during the night.

 Not everyone with these symptoms has vaginal cancer.
-Other conditions can also cause these changes, but if you have any symptoms, make an appointment to visit your GP.
+If you have any ongoing symptoms, make an appointment to see your general practitioner (GP).
+Don’t let embarrassment stop you getting checked.

 View the Cancer Council NSW editorial policy.